just4developments/api-testing/README.md

  - After test ok, export to HTML doc

 ### Version

- - 1.0.0 : Initial
+ - 1.0.4 : Replace checker size to { equals: Length(?, ?) }
+ - 1.0.3 : Integrated instanceof into equals.
+Add more function in utils.now, utils.hash..., _ignoreUndefined
  - 1.0.2 : Add check data type function.
 You can use `instanceof` to validate data type.
- - 1.0.3 : Integrated instanceof into equals.
-Add more function in utils.now, utils.hash..., _ignoreUndefined
+ - 1.0.0 : Initial

 ### utils function